-When the engine hours OR the time limit is over, the SERVICE REQUEST led (red) will start to flash and the service request relay function will be active.
+When the engine hours OR the time limit is over, the SERVICE REQUEST warning will occur.
 The service request relay function may be assigned to spare relays using Relay Definition program parameters.
 Also relays on an extension module may be assigned to this function.

-To turn off the SERVICE REQUEST led, and reset the service period, press together the ALARM MUTE and LAMP TEST keys for 5 seconds.
+To turn off the SERVICE REQUEST led, and reset the service period, press together the ACK/RESET and ▶ keys for 5 seconds.